ChristinaDay/updrift/PROJECT_DIARY.md

-# UpFetch Project Diary
+# Updrift Project Diary

-Welcome to the UpFetch Project Diary!
+Welcome to the Updrift Project Diary!
 This document summarizes the progress, key decisions, and milestones of the project in a diary format.
 Use it to track the evolution of the product, reflect on learnings, and document important changes for future reference.

 ---